tytydraco/yessleep/out/The_problem_with_my_new_coworker.md

 "Yeah?"
 Joe said quietly from right in front of me.

-I spun my white-cain forward, bumping it into his shoes to figure out his distance from me.
+I spun my white-cain forward, bumping it into his legs to figure out his distance from me.
 He was standing about 1.5-2feet away.
 And before you ask me how I can judge such a distance, you get really good at that stuff when you can't physically see the distance.

 I then said to Joe: